 Henry always enjoyed his trips to Society of Great Britain.
-Texas to work with Bill Hanson and Rod Heelis in Dallas and to To have known Henry visit with Owen Garriott in provided the opportunity to know He delighted in time his remarkable Houston. spent with Herb Carlson and the (lovingly called Pril), and his Basus during stop-overs with Washington, and Meriwether research for Clemson.
+Texas to work with Bill Hanson and Rod Heelis in Dallas and to To have known Henry visit with Owen Garriott in provided the opportunity to know Houston.
+He delighted in time his remarkable spent with Herb Carlson and the (lovingly called Pril), and his Basus during stop-overs Washington, and with Meriwether research for Clemson.
 He worked with many mutual support and individual other US colleagues, especially so early in his career.
 [I CEDAR community, we extend am sure I have missed mentioning our condolences to the Rishbeth many in this brief list, for which I family and to his colleagues and apologize.]
 Henry's trips to Boston friends worldwide.
-University started in 1990 as part of his first faculty sabbatical from Photo Credit: Joei Wroten, Center Southampton, and continued for during most Springs and Falls University until a few years ago (he referred to these trips as the Semi-Annual - Michael Mendillo, Boston Rishbeth Mid-latitude Effect).
-Whether in Boston or elsewhere, Henry did not just visit; he worked each and every day, enriching experience the of service was а worldwide.
-He held as membership in the String Figure (his mother had and, to pursue his love of trains, membership in the Locomotive also wife Priscilla in daughters Clare and Tessa.
+University started in 1990 as part of his first faculty sabbatical from Photo Credit: Joei Wroten, Center Southampton, and continued for during most Springs and Falls until a few years ago (he referred to these trips as the Semi-Annual - Michael Mendillo, Boston Rishbeth Mid-latitude Effect).
+Whether in Boston or elsewhere, Henry did not just visit; he worked each and every day, enriching the experience of collaborations.
+His center of mass graduate students, post-docs, staff In Memory of William E.

+service was а worldwide.
+He held as membership in the String Figure (his mother had and, to pursue his love of trains, membership in the Locomotive also Priscilla wife in daughters Clare and Tessa.
 Now John with three grandchildren, they in collectively form a family of and accomplishment.
 On behalf of the

-Space Physics, Boston
+Space Physics, Boston University